64kramsystem/personal_notes/topics/ruby_libraries.md

 #
 StringIO.new("start_string", File::RDWR | File::APPEND)

+# Check size (there's no :empty method in StringIO).
+#
+StringIO.new.size

 # WATCH OUT! :puts adds a newline, but chomps the parameter's last trailing newline
 #
 buffer.print "line\n"    # one trailing newline